+What is missing?
+Is there a subject?
+Yes, "the cow."
+Do you see any action?
+No, so the verb is missing.
 You can make this sentence complete by adding in a verb: The big, brown cow sat in the field of grass.

-Consider this sentence: Ate the soup with a spoon.
+Now look at this sentence: Ate the soup with a spoon.

-You have a verb ("ate") and a noun ("spoon"), which could be the subject.
+Here, you have a verb ("ate") and a noun ("spoon"), which could be the subject.
 But is the spoon doing the eating?
-No, so that is your clue that the subject is missing and needs to be added.
+No, so that is your clue that the subject is missing and needs to be added: She ate the soup with a spoon.